changetocoding/CSharpTraining/Lesson7.5-EntityFramework2.md

 ```
 Do not call .ToList() in .Where() as will fetch the data and just want it executed against the database

-If deleting all rows above is too slow if more than 1000 rows This is faster:
+If deleting all rows above is too slow if more than 1000 rows This is faster (obviously deletes all data in table):
 ```
 using (var context = new EntityContext())
 {
     context.Database.ExecuteSqlCommand("TRUNCATE TABLE [TableName]");
     context.SaveChanges();
 }
 ```
-Can also instead execute a "Delete ..." command
+Can also instead execute a "Delete ..." command.

 ### Unit testing
 Unit tests should not connect to your database.
 End of.